ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 ~~~

 Similar to codes, documentations should be well written and adhere to standards.
-If documentations are buit properly, the previous command prints a message to the console:
+If the documentation is built properly, the previous command prints a message to the console:

 ~~~bash
 build succeeded.